DzakwanDawsie/simple-blog-html/README.md

 # Simple Blog HTML
-This is a simple blog built with HTML + CSS + JS (Without any framework)
+This is a simple blog built with HTML + CSS + JS (Without any frameworks)

 ## Features
 * Dynamically articles search with floating search bar